 Are you looking for information on diabetes?
 Quays Clinic can help you.
-Our bodies metabolism helps us to digest the food that we eat.
-Our foods are broken down into glucose, which is a form of sugar which gives our bodies the energy that it needs.
+Our body’s metabolism helps us to digest the food that we eat.
+Our foods are broken down into glucose, which is a form of sugar that gives our bodies the energy that it needs.

 Insulin is a hormone that our pancreas makes.
 The glucose travels through our blood and is absorbs into our cells.
 However, the insulin needs to be in our cells for the glucose to be absorbed.
 This article will review all about diabetes.

 Diabetes is often called diabetes mellitus by medical professionals.
 It is a metabolic disorder.
 Diabetes comes in three forms: Type 1 diabetes, type 2 diabetes, and gestational diabetes.